pimentones/e2e-web-test-automation/README.md

 challenge1: After adding the product make the locator to uniquely identify the product added.
 To move on to other tests just added a quantity which was not on the list.

-2. Create catalog page locators for scenario Add an item to the cart from the catalog
+challenge2: Create catalog page locators for scenario Add an item to the cart from the catalog
 challenge1: extract the number of units from each article learned innertext() returns visible text and that's why it should be used instead of textContent(). how to use parseInt()

-3. Learned how to call a function inside a if statement this (await this.calculateQuantity() > 0) {}
+challenge3: Learned how to call a function inside a if statement this (await this.calculateQuantity() > 0) {}
 instead of (this.calculateQuantity > 0) {}

+challenge4: Decison to put test cases which need more than one page to be placed at the store.
+If the user flow is within one page it stays on the [module].pom.spec.js

+challenge5: Had a really hard time implementing how to calculate and assert the item quanty decreased

+2.